Statements

 The Arts & Business Council is a 501(c)(3) organization that leverages and unites the unique resources of the arts and business communities to create a thriving, sustainable creative culture in Nashville.

-Investing in artists in central to the Arts & Business Council's longterm vision of a community where artists are valued as critical assets to be engaged, supported, and empowered.
+Investing in artists is central to the Arts & Business Council's longterm vision of a community where artists are valued as critical assets to be engaged, supported, and empowered.
 The Arts & Business Council believes a strong sector of creatives and creative businesses will enhance the overall economic profile of the Greater Nashville area.
 We believe a thriving arts community:

 1) attracts businesses to Nashville;